-Class Hours, Attendance Policy, and Drop/Add Period:
+Class Credits and Hours, Attendance Policy, Drop/Add Period; and Prerequisites or Co-requisites:

-The class meets on Wednesdays, from 3:35 p.m. to 6:15 p.m., in Boalt Hall room 115, unless otherwise announced.
+This course is for 3 credits and meets on Tuesdays, from 3:35 p.m. to 6:15 p.m., in Boalt Hall room 115, unless otherwise announced.

 Due to the use of role play exercises (simulations) throughout the semester, which depend on each student playing an assigned role, class attendance and participation is mandatory.
-Absences and/or lateness will be noted and may result in a lower grade.
+Unexcused absences and/or lateness will be noted and may result in a lower grade.
 If you are going to be absent or late for any reason, please notify me as soon as possible before class so that I may plan accordingly.

 In addition, due to the use of role plays throughout the course and the need to determine the members of the class as soon as possible, the usual provisions of "Drop/Add" do not apply.
-If admitted, you must decide and let me know whether you will enroll by no later than Friday afternoon, August 29, 2014, the last day of the first full week of classes for the fall 2014 semester.
+If admitted, you must let me know whether you will enroll by no later than Friday afternoon, August 30, 2016, the last day of the first full week of classes for the fall 2016 semester.